How to Choose an Online High School

 Tuition

 In general, most online high schools will have tuition costs.
-When choosing the right online school for you, you’ll want to make sure that the tuition is affordable and fits your budget (or your parent’s budget)!
+When choosing the right online school for you or your child, you’ll want to make sure that the tuition is affordable and fits your budget!
 Check to see if there are payment plan options, as well, so you don’t need to pay the full tuition upfront if that isn’t something you’re able to do.

 Admissions requirements

 Some schools may have different admissions requirements to enroll.
 These could be things like a minimum age to enroll, a maximum age to enroll, transfer policies, and more.
-For example, with Penn Foster, you’ll need to be at least 13 to have a parent enroll you into the high school program and you must have completed at least the 8th grade.
+For example, with Penn Foster, you’ll need to be at least 13 to have a parent enroll you into the high school program and you must have completed at least the 8th grade or an equivalent.
 There’s no maximum age limit, so whether you’re 13 or 85, you can become a Penn Foster student!
+You can also transfer up to 15 credits from your previous school, so you won’t need to start from scratch.

 If you’re an adult looking to finish your high school diploma, you can enroll online whenever you’re ready to get started.
 If you’re a student under 18, you’ll need your parent or guardian to enroll you.